 1. Kohima

-Kohima, the capital city of Nagaland, is a living testament to the state’s rich history and cultural heritage.
+Kohima, the capital of Nagaland Cities, is a living testament to the state’s rich history and cultural heritage.
 Steeped in history, Kohima gained international recognition during World War II as the battleground for the Battle of Kohima, often called the “Stalingrad of the East.”

 2. Dimapur